Shibe Park: 1938–1954: New tenant, new name, new owner

 The Carpenters tried to polish the team's image and way of doing business.
 They wanted to shed the image of failure by changing the team's nickname.
 Before the 1944 season, the team held a fan contest soliciting a new team nickname.
 Management chose "Blue Jays," the fan submission of Elizabeth Crooks, who received a $100 war bond as compensation.
 Phillies management said that the Blue Jays name was as an official "additional nickname," meaning that the team had two official nicknames simultaneously, the Phillies and the Blue Jays.
 The new Blue Jays moniker was ultimately unpopular; it was officially dropped by the team in January 1950.
-However, an expansion team in Toronto picked it up for its inaugural 1977 season.
+However, an expansion team in Toronto picked it up for its inaugural 1977 season and would coincidentally go on to play the Phillies in the 1993 World Series.

 The Blue Jays recorded the city's first million-fan season in 1946, and the 1950 "Whiz Kids" Phillies team brought the NL pennant to Philadelphia for the first time in 35 years.

 As the Phillies improved baseball life in Philadelphia, there was a decline in the fortunes of the A's – in the team, in the owner, and in the ballpark.
 Mack had alienated many fans in 1915, and again in 1932, when he sold off his pennant-winning teams for cash.
 His clashes with his neighbors over the spite fence, the night games and the 20th Street overhang sparked ill will between the team and its fan base.
 The Phillies began to outdraw the A's, who were in a vicious circle of bad teams and empty seats.

 There was also a precipitous decline in the boss himself.
 1950 marked Mack's 50th year in Philadelphia and his 87th birthday, and for the better part of a decade it had been obvious he was going senile.
 He would spend most games asleep in the dugout, leaving game strategy in the hands of his coaches.
 When he was awake, he often made strange calls that the players and coaches usually disregarded.
 He would also call for players from decades earlier to pinch-hit; in the 1940s it was not uncommon for him to yell "Baker!" or "Foxx!" – sluggers he had sold off decades before.
 Most ominously, the crowds at Shibe Park were so small that AL teams could not cover their travel expenses, leading owners to complain that receipts at Shibe Park were too small to justify the trip.
 Despite this, the A's managed to tally three straight winning seasons from 1947 to 1949.
 This led to hopes that the A's would give "The Grand Old Man of Baseball" the perfect 50th anniversary present – a pennant.
 However, the 1950 season was a disaster.
 By May 26, they were 11–21, their season all but finished.
 On that date, Mack's sons Roy and Earle gently pushed their father into announcing that he would retire at the end of the season.